qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Server Callbacks

-### Feed Request Callback
+### Server Feed Request

 A server receives this [Service Endpoint]-callback when an controller has set him as the source of a feed, see [Set feed source] or [Add feed source].

-#### Feed Request Callback Example
+#### Server Feed Request Example

-This python code-snippet can be used to simulate a Feed Request Callback:
+This python code-snippet can be used to simulate a Server Feed Request:

 ```
 import requests